p0nce/d-idioms/idioms/Rvalue references: Understanding auto ref and then not using it.md

 **Wait!** You may immediately notice two key differences with C++:

-- There are no Rvalue references: Rvalues are copied instead.
+- There are no Rvalue references: Rvalues are moved instead.
 - In the worst case, using `auto ref` may lead to template bloat with many such parameters.

 You'll be relieved to know there is a way to mimic the C++ behaviour.